DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Deprecated fields

-We're in the process of cleaning up and further aligning datadog-ci's synthetics commands.
-As part of this we have started marking some fields as deprecated.
-They are still in a backwards compatible state, but that will change in the future as we are planning on releasing a new major version, so we strongly recommend you migrate away from using the deprecated fields.
+Datadog is streamlining and enhancing the datadog-ci synthetics commands.
+In this effort, certain fields have been marked as deprecated.
+While these fields remain backwards compatible for now, they will not be supported with the release of a new major version.
+We highly advise transitioning away from these deprecated fields.

 The following is a list of the changes: